opendxl/opendxl-pxgrid-client-python/doc/sdk/basicancapplyendpointpolicyexample.rst

   pxGrid.
 * The Python client has been authorized to perform ``DXL Cisco pxGrid Queries`` (see :doc:`pxgridauth`).
-* A session has been established with the Cisco Identity Services Engine (ISE) server for an endpoint.
-The endpoint's IP address will be used when running this example.
-For an example on creating a simulated session for testing, see the Cisco RADIUS Simulator command examples in :doc:`basicidentitysessionnotificationexample`.
 * An ANC policy named ``ANC_Shut`` has been configured.
-The policy could be created by logging into the ISE web interface and performing the following steps:
+The policy could be created by logging into the Cisco Identity Services Engine (ISE) web interface and performing the following steps:

     * Navigate to **Operations** |rarr| **Adaptive Network Control** |rarr|
       **Policy List**.